 Q The power/ cable/ heat/ water went out during our stay, do we get a refund?

 A Part of renting a rural cabin is accepting that there will be the occasional unforeseen circumstances that are entirely beyond our control.
-If you purchased Trip Insurance, you may be able to get a refund in certain circumstances (call for details).
-Otherwise, if the cabin is uninhabitable due to such circumstances, you can reschedule your stay for dates within a year.
+If the cabin is uninhabitable due to such circumstances, you can reschedule your stay for dates within a year.
 We do not offer any refund for unforeseen road closures, power or water outages.
-We do not offer any sort of compensation for failure of amenities including but not limited to TV, Satellite, and internet.
+We do not offer any sort of compensation for failure of amenities including but not limited to TV, Satellite, air conditioning and internet.